theonize/Currier/Gloss/Job/Job.md

 Dating Job:
+	Genesis 46:13 mentions a Job, son of Issachar
+		- this would mean Job was born after Joseph's sale and moved back to Midian after the migration
+	  - this is likely a different Job
+	The technology mentioned in the book and the theological ideas are pre-judaic.

 	Historically, the events of Job could be anywhere between Abraham and the end of Judges.
 The book may mention creatures that are extinct, which would push the date back.